rash92/01f-mini-framework/Readme.md

 - add a record of existing listeners to each dom element for each type of event, and then check if the event listener already exists before adding/ removing.
 - implement capturing and bubbling events?

+Make frontend:
+ - should have enough in framework to do this
+ - new file with imports and then create elements with jsx style

+redo with typescript?

-make tests using jest
+ - make tests using jest

-redo with typescript
+ - more organized, different files?
+ - minireact should be compartmentalized so should be able to slot in redone with typescript one